 Whenever a port does any sort of operation that could affect environmental factors or water pollution issues, port authorities are obligated to report their assessment of the environmental effects their project has on port water, air, and noise quality to government agencies.
 If port operations are not amid construction, then technically ports are not required to notify authorities and no measures will be taken.

 However, ports transparent about their environmental impact and who try to implement a green supply chain management system are far more supported by the public, attracting more customers and investors.
-The more aware a port is about their environmental effects on air and water, the more support they have from the port community.
+The more aware a port is about its environmental effects on air and water, the more support they have from the port community.
 Therefore, not only should port operations respect national environmental standards because they are checked by government agencies then reported to surrounding communities, but also because transparency gains community support.

 4. Environmental impacts of dredging disposal causing sediment pollution in ports